MoisesVeloso/LibertyTrack/README.md

   ```
   If this command fails, add CMake to your PATH.

+- **Inatall Visual C++ Build Tools (Windows)**:
+  CMake requires a C++ compiler to build libraries like dlib.
+For Windows users, you can install the Visual C++ Build Tools:

+Download the installer from [Microsoft](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

+During installation, ensure you select the C++ Build Tools workload.

 - **Check Dependencies**:
   Verify that all required libraries are installed by running:
   ```bash